COLOURISM

 “Colourism is all about the value we place on somebody if they’re light-skinned or dark-skinned, and over the years this has been the way in which some communities have judged people of different complexions.
 We used the local photographer Nosa Malcolm to capture images of local people with varying degrees of darkness in their complexions with a view to putting on multiple, eye-catching exhibitions.

-In order to achieve maximum exposure we set up various formats of the exhibition at places like local libraries, bookshops, the MAST Mayflower Theatre, Southampton Central Hospital and also in the main hobby area in Solent University, thereby spreading the demographic and age of the audience.
+In order to achieve maximum exposure we set up various formats of the exhibition in a number of venues, including Southampton Central Library, the MAST Mayflower Theatre, God’s House Tower, Barton Peveril College, October Books, Southampton Central Hospital and Southampton Solent University, thereby spreading the demographic and age of the audience.

 All of these places had great footfall.
 And people walking in to those location may not have been expecting an exhibition, but obviously once they saw it, they were attracted to it.